DarkElvenAngel/argononed/OS/piCore/README.md

 Install Complete
 ```

-Note: Its ok if the Service could not be started, as you will miss the overlay and config.txt entries at bootup.
+Note: Its ok if the Service could not be started, as you will miss the overlay and config.txt entries at boot up.

 Now all should be in place. **Before** rebooting we have to save installed files.

 Use `filetool.sh -d` to check if all files are covered, or directly look at `/opt/.filetool.lst`

 * `opt/argononed`
 * `usr/local/bin/argonone-cli`

 persist using `filetool.sh -b`